Cover photo credit: Alan Dextrase

 • Rivers and streams that are muddy looking often have too much silt in the water.
 When silt settles on sand bars, there is less oxygen available for Eastern Sand Darter when they bury themselves in the sandy bottoms, as well as for their eggs.
 The burrowing behaviour of this species is unusual for a Canadian freshwater fish.

 • The Eastern Sand Darter was once much more common and widespread throughout its North American range.
-Populations have been dwindling since the start of the 20th century and it has vanished entirely from some areas.
+Populations have been dwindling since the start of the 20th century and it have vanished entirely from some areas.